Code-Institute-Submissions/Onyeami-tourismabiastate/README.md

 ## The Design of the Website

-- The colour scheme used is green, white and brown
+- The colour scheme used is orange and white.

-- The typography used is Montserrat font, being the main font and sans serif as the fall-back font.
+- The typography used is Arial font, being the main font and sans serif as the fall-back font.

 - The features are interactive elements and are responsive on all device sizes.